 Individual & Couples Counseling

-If, after a phone consultation, you have decided that you are ready for intensive ongoing support, intensive individual counseling at the Counseling Center may be the right choice for you.
+If, after a phone consultation, you have decided that you are ready for intensive ongoing support, intensive individual counseling at the Counseling and Wellness Center may be the right choice for you.
 In individual counseling, you have the full attention of one of our counselors in an atmosphere of understanding, warmth, and insight.
 Our counselors can help you in a variety of ways because they are excellent sounding boards, compassionate listeners, and skillful experts in how to help you thrive.

-The Counseling Center utilizes a brief therapy model.
+The Counseling and Wellness Center utilizes a brief therapy model.
 Brief therapy is short-term and focused on helping students to effectively manage a specific challenge or to make a particular desired change.
 Some students utilize individual therapy to address concerns such as persistent depression, anxiety, identity issues, trauma, and eating disorders.
 Other concerns, such as stress, homesickness, and academic challenges may be addressed through less intensive methods, such as through a phone consultation or an Independent Pathway resource.

 Some especially difficult or long-standing problems may not be completely resolved in short-term treatment.
 Students whose needs require long-term and/or intensive support will generally be referred to community providers for ongoing treatment.
 Similarly, students whose needs require a particular type of expertise that is not available in the Counseling Center are also referred to community providers.